Fran Lebowitz is a sometimes writer who hates tourists, thrives at night and loves a good bookstore

-Lebowitz is best known as a cultural critic with a biting and brutally honest take on American society.
+Fran Lebowitz is best known as a cultural critic and humorist with a biting and brutally honest take on modern life in American society.
 If you’ve never heard of her – imagine a sharper more sardonic Larry David.

-And just to add to her enigma, she doesn’t own a cellphone or a computer.
+And just to add to her enigma, she doesn’t own a cell phone.
+She hates cell phones.
 In her words, “She has no use for them.”
 And on top of that she doesn’t have a computer either.
 The idea of social media is ludicrous to her and she still writes on an old typewriter.

 So, I’ll never have to worry about her reading this and labeling me a “pedestrian writer”.

 Fran Lebowitz is the kind of funny that only comes from a deeply curious mind.
-In interviews, Lebowitz crafts a story with the vigor and exactitude of an Elaine De Kooning painting.
+In interviews, Lebowitz crafts conversations with the vigor and exactitude of an Elaine De Kooning painting.
 It’s quick, aggressive and surprisingly jovial given its blunt tone.

 Lebowitz’ observations are often mischaracterized as just quick, angry complaints on the country, films, urban life, Times Square and everything in between.
 But upon deeper study, it’s really a thoughtful look into the human condition.
-Specifically, it’s a love letter that’s rooted in a deep obsession with understanding humans and how we deal with space and things.
+Specifically, her social commentary is a love letter rooted in a deep obsession with understanding humans and how we deal with space and things.

 “You go to an auction and out comes the Picasso, dead silence.
 Once the hammer comes down on the price, applause.
 We live in a world where they applaud the price but not the Picasso.”Fran Lebowitz